-2.1.1 Production: Platform A has 57 well slots located in three well rooms.
-A total of 50 wells were drilled between 1968 and 1983.
-Two wells are injection wells for disposing of produced water.
-One well has been shut in; and, nine wells have been plugged and abandoned.
-The production wells are not free flowing; submersible pumps or rod pumps have been installed in all wells to assist in production.
-Platform A has a design production rate of 38,000 bpd of oil emulsion and 15 MMscfd of gas.
-Oil emulsion and natural gas are metered at the inlet of the two separate subsea pipelines.
+2.1.1 Production: Platform C has 60 well slots located in three well rooms.
+There are currently 35 wells on Platform C. Twenty-seven (27) are producing wells.
+Additionally, there are seven (7) water injection wells.
+One well has been plugged and abandoned.
+An additional well was drilled in 1997.
+The wells are not free flowing; submersible pumps or hydraulic rod pumps have been installed in all wells to assist in production.
+Platform C has a design production rate of 15,000 bpd of crude oil and 5 MMscfd of gas.
+Crude oil and natural gas are metered at the inlet of the two separate sub-sea pipelines.

 The oil production flow line from each wellhead ties into three separate piping manifolds or headers.
 These three manifolds are the gross oil header, the test oil header, and the well clean header.
-Normally, the flow from each well enters a gross oil header; two gross oil headers are provided for well room No. 1, which contains 34 of the 47 production well slots on the platform.
-The gross oil headers are piped to gross oil (and gas) separators No. 1 and No. 2 (MBD-101 and MBD-102).
+Normally, the flow from each well enters a gross oil header; two gross oil headers are provided for well room No. 1, which contains 42 of the 60 production well slots on the platform.
+The gross oil headers are piped to gross oil separator No. 1 (MBD-101).
 There are two separate test headers, one for well room No. 1 and one for well rooms No. 2 and No. 3.

-From the gross oil and gas separators, the oil emulsion flows to the free water knockout (MAM-121).
-Oil separated in the free water knockout flows to the oil shipping surge tank (MBJ-131), commingles with wet crude oil from Platform Hillhouse, and is then pumped into the subsea pipeline to the Rincon facility by the shipping pumps (PAX-141A, B, and C).
-A turbine meter at the pipeline inlet measures the emulsion flow rate; and totals the amount of oil produced on Platform A. The produced water removed in the free water knockout is treated in the flotation cell (Wemco unit) to remove residual oil and is then pumped into injection wells or discharged in the ocean.
+From the gross oil separator, the crude oil flows to the free water knockout (MAM-121).
+Oil separated in the free water knockout flows to the oil shipping surge tank (MBJ-131) and is then pumped into the sub-sea pipeline to Platform B, on to Platform A, and then on to the Rincon onshore facility.
+A turbine meter at the pipeline inlet measures the oil flow rate and totals the amount of oil produced on Platform C. The produced water removed in the free water knockout drum is discharged in the ocean.

 Two test separators (MBD-111 and MBD-112) are used to flow test the individual production wells.
 For the flow test, the well is switched from the production header to the test header.
 Only one well is tested at a time in each test separator.
 Oil from the test separators is commingled with oil from the gross oil separators in the free water knockout tank.
 The well clean header and well clean tank (MBF-201) are used to start-up a well after testing or work over activities are completed.
-For the first few hours when a well is brought back online, gas surge and contamination from drilling fluids or reservoir sand can occur.
+For the first few hours when a well is brought back online, gas surges and contamination from drilling fluids or reservoir sand can occur.
 After the flow rate stabilizes and any drilling fluids are removed, the well is switched to the production header and separator.